theuerc/Website/gitpod/docs/references/gitpod-cli.md

 Available Commands:
-  env                 Controls user-defined, persistent environment variables. help                Help about any command init                Create a Gitpod configuration for this project. open                Opens a file in Gitpod ports               Interact with workspace ports.
+  env                 Controls user-defined, persistent environment variables. help                Help about any command info                Display workspace info, such as its ID, class, etc. init                Create a Gitpod configuration for this project. open                Opens a file in Gitpod ports               Interact with workspace ports.